National Aeronautics and Space Administration

-EDUCATION: School of the Osage High School, Lake of the Ozarks, Missouri, 1987; B.S. aerospace engineering, University of Illinois, 1991; M.S. aerospace engineering, Stanford University, 1992.
+EDUCATION: School of the Osage High School, Lake of the Ozarks, Missouri, 1987; Bachelor of Science in Aerospace Engineering, University of Illinois, 1991; Master of Science in Aerospace Engineering, Stanford University, 1992.

 EXPERIENCE: Hopkins was commissioned as a second lieutenant in the United States Air Force in January 1992.
 In April 1993, he was assigned to Kirtland Air Force Base, Albuquerque, New Mexico, where he worked on advanced space system technologies.
-In 1996, he attended the flight test engineering course at the USAF Test Pilot School, Edwards Air Force Base, California.
+In 1996, he attended the flight test engineering course at the United States Air Force Test Pilot School, Edwards Air Force Base, California.
 Following graduation in 1997, he worked at the 418 Flight Test Squadron, testing C-17 and C-130 aircraft.
 In 1999, he moved to Cold Lake, Alberta, as an exchange officer with the Canadian Flight Test Center.
 In 2002, Hopkins was selected as an Olmsted Scholar by the George and Carol Olmsted Foundation.
-Following 6 months of language training at the Defense Language Institute in Monterey, California, he moved to Parma, Italy, in 2003, where he studied political science at the Università degli Studi di Parma.
-In 2005, Hopkins was assigned to the USAF Rapid Capabilities Office at the Pentagon, where he served as a project engineer and program manager.
+Following six months of language training at the Defense Language Institute in Monterey, California, he moved to Parma, Italy in 2003, where he studied political science at the Università degli Studi di Parma.
+In 2005, Hopkins was assigned to the United States Air Force Rapid Capabilities Office at the Pentagon, where he served as a project engineer and program manager.
 In 2008, Hopkins was selected as a special assistant to the Vice Chairman of the Joint Chiefs of Staff, where he worked until he commenced astronaut training.

 NASA EXPERIENCE: Hopkins was selected in July 2009 as one of 14 members of the 20th NASA astronaut class.
-He recently graduated from Astronaut Candidate Training, which included scientific and technical briefings, intensive instruction in International Space Station (ISS) systems, Extravehicular Activity (EVA), robotics, physiological training, T-38 flight training and water and wilderness survival training.
+He graduated from Astronaut Candidate Training in November 2011, which included scientific and technical briefings, intensive instruction in International Space Station systems, Extravehicular Activity (EVA), robotics, physiological training, T‑38 flight training and water and wilderness survival training.